-Like personal accounts, opening a corporate account in Malta for a local company that has clear local ties is relatively easy, even if it’s owned by a foreigner.
+Like personal accounts, opening a corporate account with a Maltese bank for a local company that has clear local ties is relatively easy, even if it’s owned by a foreigner.
 But keep in mind that account opening requirements tend to vary from bank to bank, as they do everywhere in the world.

 Additionally, different banks look for different ties to the country.
-In other words, while one bank might accept supplier agreements as an acceptable tie, another bank might require you to have a physical office and local staff.
+In other words, while one bank might accept supplier agreements as an acceptable tie, other banks might require you to have a physical office and local staff.

-If you actually have a resident company with operations, audited financials, staff, offices, and clients in Malta, you should be able to open an account.
+If you actually have a resident company with operations, audited financials, staff, offices, and clients in Malta, you should be able to open a local bank account.

-While opening for a local company is relatively straightforward, the same cannot be said for companies registered in Malta with no other ties to the country.
+While opening a Malta bank account for a local company is relatively straightforward, the same cannot be said for companies registered in Malta with no other ties to the country.